rghosh8/oh-my-dog/README.md

 ### Conclusion

-* GAN are hard to train as it requires an equilibrimum between two competing neural networks.
+* GAN is hard to train as it requires an equilibrimum between two competing neural networks.
 The common problems are mode collapse and non-convergence.

 * Next, I will be exploring BigGAN based transfer learning to improve my dog images.